mohammed-249/Business_Analytics/README.md

 *Explore Netflix movie trends using Python, analyzing 'netflix_data.csv' to validate if movie durations are decreasing.
 Visualize insights on release years and contributing factors.*

-Description of Project 2.
-Project 3: Retail Data Pipeline
+Project 3:

-Description of Project 3.
-Project 4: Financial Reports
+Project 4:

-Description of Project 4.
-Project 5: More Projects
+Project 5:

 # Skills Demonstrated